sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 #### Create an App Based Credential

+Follow these steps to create an app based Cloudbreak credential.

 **Steps**

 1. On Azure Portal, navigate to the **Active Directory** > **App Registrations** and register a new application.
 For more information, refer to [Create an Azure AD Application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).

+    > Aa an alternative to the steps listed below for creating an application registration, you use a utility called `azure-cli-tools`.
+The utility supports app creation and role assignment.
+It is available at [https://github.com/sequenceiq/azure-cli-tools/blob/master/cli_tools](https://github.com/sequenceiq/azure-cli-tools/blob/master/cli_tools).

     <a href="../images/azure-appbased01.png" target="_blank" title="click to enlarge"><img src="../images/azure-appbased01.png" width="650" title="Cloudbreak web UI"></a>